connorpmullins/connorpmullins.github.io/_posts/2025-05-29-mental_model_preempting_bottlenecks.markdown

   - Domain experts will continue to be valuable for vetting architectural decisions, but heavily-siloed organizations will be bottlenecked by those silos
   - The value-add of a mid-level developer who only writes code in one repo will continue to decrease

-### How Design, Product, User Testing, and Management Should Change
+### Regarding Design, Product, User Testing, and Management

 #### The World We're Trending Towards